-In Surrey Unearthed, she will collect, and catalogue the materials, using making as a method for investigation, creating from traces of the landscape.
-Jane will create installations incorporating her collections and pieces she has made independently and with others in the four locations – Witley Common, Box Hill, Newlands Corner and Reigate Hill from June 2018 – April 2019.
+In Surrey Unearthed, Jane is collecting, and cataloguing the materials, using making as a method for investigation, creating from traces of the landscape.
+The installations incorporate her collections and the pieces she has made both independently and with others in the four locations – Box Hill during August-September, Newlands Corner and Witley Common during September-October 2018 and Reigate Hill during February – April 2019.

-Her walks and talks with individuals and groups will be reciprocal allowing an exchange of ideas, stories and anecdotes, including the history of landscape in terms of geology, human history, industrial archaeology, local folk law, journeys and the idea of tourism.
+Her walks and talks with individuals and groups are reciprocal allowing an exchange of ideas, stories and anecdotes, including the history of landscape in terms of geology, human history, industrial archaeology, local folk law, journeys and the idea of tourism.

-Terrain will result in installations and public workshops in each of the four areas promoted through our Whats On page.
+Terrain results in installations and public workshops in each of the four areas promoted through our Whats On page.